gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideI18nPluralForms.md

     names.length > 1 ? names[1] : null));
 ```

-Note that you can pass in an array for a `@PluralCount` parameter --
+Note that you can pass in an array for a `@PluralCount` parameter &mdash;
 its length is used for the count (`java.util.List` implementations work
 similarly).
 The `@Offset` annotation indicates that the supplied offset
 should be applied before looking up the correct plural rule.
 However, note